 Use a VPN

 When inputting private information on registration pages and online shopping sites, make sure the site uses a verified SSL certificate.
 This is usually indicated by a lock icon and a URL prepended with HTTPS.
 This encrypts communication between the browser and the server.
-Install the HTTPS Everywhere extension on your browser to use HTTPS by default when available.
+Instructions are available to make your browser HTTPS-only.

-HTTPS isn’t available for most websites, however, so whatever information transmitted from your computer to the web is unencrypted and viewable by anyone who wants to see it.
-To better protect yourself and your children, invest in a VPN service.
-A VPN encrypts all your incoming and outgoing traffic, and it also routes that traffic through a server in a location of your choosing.
+If you want to ensure that all traffic leaving and arriving at a kids’ device is encrypted, you can invest in a VPN service.
+A good quality VPN performs encryption by default, and it also routes that traffic through a server in a location of your choosing.
 This has the effect of making all your internet activity anonymous while hiding both the content of your connection and masking your IP address and true location.

 Switching on the VPN before surfing the web or doing anything else online is a good habit to get into for both parents and kids.